 Gregory B. Khachadoorian and Ann Mary Shahzade sit on Sulujian’s Farm, with Kimball’s Ice Cream in the background, c.
 1930.
 The Woburn Brass Band often held concerts at that stand.
 The open area behind the ice cream stand later became the Almy’s plaza and is now the Shaw’s plaza.
 The row of concrete pillars on the right, faint but visible, defines the edge of Winn Street as it heads off into the distance.
+Here’s the same shot today:

 Here’s that same spot, but facing the other way.
 It’s the Joman Auction barn and Sulujian Farm, c.
 1950, now the intersection of Terry Ave. and Cambridge Street.
+Then and now:

 And now, the rest of the story.